 How to make Mexican Wedding Cookies:

-Add the dry ingredients and walnuts: Sift in the flour, add the salt and finely chopped walnuts, combining until smooth and no dry portions remain.
+Step 2: Add the dry ingredients and walnuts: Sift in the flour, add the salt and finely chopped walnuts, combining until smooth.

-Serve: These little melt-in-your-mouth morsels are great with a hot beverage of your choice.
+Step 6: Serve: Dig in alongside a hot beverage of your choice.

 FAQs for the best Mexican Wedding Cookies